 7. Pump speed

-The circulation pump's capacity can be controlled from the panel.
+The circulation pump's capacity can be remote controlled from the panel.

-Note: A pump with this control must be installed in order that this function can be used.
+Note: A pump with remote control must be installed in order that this function can be used (see the manual for the vehicle, boat or building).